Basic and Discovery PhDs

 - Allied Health Professional research radiographer positions

 We also administer ad-hoc PhD and training opportunities, such as those associated with CRUK Accelerator Awards.
-Further details on the specific programmes are available on the respective webpages.
-For more detailed information, please visit the Cancer Research UK Manchester Centre Training website.
+Please visit Cancer Research UK Manchester Centre Research Opportunities to find out more.

 Cancer Research UK Manchester Institute PhD Studentships